geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Her faltering steps the monarch's words recall.

-" Stay, lov'd Maria, stay ! my anxious heart
+" Stay, lov'd Maria, stay! my anxious heart
 " Iu all thy sufferings bears an equal part,
 " I mourn each shade of grief that clouds thine eye, 340 " Feel every tear, and echo every sigh.
 " Oh could I dry those tears — that this might be
-" At any price but that of yielding thee !
+" At any price but that of yielding thee!

 " Too well I know why all my prayers are vain,
 " As lunar beams to melt the frozen main;